nmaiorana/csgy9223_IntroOffSec/week_12/challenge_week12_README.md

 Leaked password so far: ###AdminSe@#OdkopSKDacurePass123!
 No more characters to leak.
 ```
-Then I logged in the the "admin" and leaked password and the description displayed the code:
+Then I logged in the the "admin" and leaked password, and the description displayed the code:
 ![img.png](nuclear_code.png)
 ```python
 Description: flag{y0u_h4v3_n0w_4cc3ss_t0_nucl34r_w34p0n_0000000000000000}